Creating Change

 • How can you build capacity in your new members to carry on the traditions you are most proud of?

 For each event you plan, keep asking yourselves, "How does this activity help us accomplish our goals?"
-Be honest with yourselves and specific enough so that you can draw a direct line between the goal (e.g. building a community that works towards ending poverty) and the activity (e.g. a Habitat for Humanity house-building weekend).
+Be honest and specific enough so you can draw a direct line between the goal (e.g. building a community that works towards ending poverty) and the activity (e.g. a Habitat for Humanity house-building weekend).

-4. Innovating and Creating ('What Will Be')
+4. Innovating and Creating (“What Will Be”)

-Choose several of the activities and events you designed and put them into action by assigning members to organize them and creating a timeline.
+Choose several of the activities and events you designed and put them into action by assigning members to organize them and create a timeline.
 Be sure to promote your activities widely on your social media and websites.
 It will help others to understand what you are all about and it will also keep your future members on track!

 Alternatives to Hazing

-It is important to remember that some group activities can be hazing or non-hazing.
-Performing a skit can become hazing if the performers are humiliated or degraded.
-A scavenger hunt can turn into hazing if the list includes stealing items, or doing embarrassing or humiliating things.
+Simply banning celebrations or traditions that have involved hazing has the potential to drive hazing activities underground.
+Orientation and initiation activities are important so new members can get to know each other and learn about the group.
+Focus on activities that build cohesion and community.
+Remember that the same activity can be hazing or non-hazing depending on the context.
+Performing a skit can be hazing if the performers are humiliated or degraded.
+A scavenger hunt can turn into hazing if the list includes stealing items or doing embarrassing or humiliating things.

 Following are some examples of alternatives to hazing that could accomplish your group's goals: